-10 Top Hiking and Walking Trails near Boston
+12 Top Hiking & Walking Trails near Boston

 All around the city are leafy suburbs with vast parks and reserves of public lands that include gentle hills to climb for views back at the city skyline, and miles of trails along the rivers and bay.
 Many of the walking routes pass close to Boston's tourist attractions, including historic sights and world-class museums and universities.
-One traces the route of the Minutemen at the battles of Lexington and Concord.
+Two are city walks that take you to some of the most iconic places to visit in Boston.
+Another traces the route of the Minutemen at the battles of Lexington and Concord.

 Address: Shattuck Visitor Center, 125 The Fenway, Boston, Massachusetts